 "The boy was fully submerged under water, trapped between the hot tub seat and his large plastic tricycle, which was too heavy for him to push off," she wrote in Today's Parent.

-She raced to save the boy and jumped into the water fully-clothed before getting him out.
-As he was coughing, she tipped him over her knee and patted his back as he spit up water.
+She raced to save the boy and jumped into the water fully clothed before getting him out.
+As he was coughing, she tipped him over her knee and patted his back as he spits up water.

 Reflecting on the traumatic afternoon, she has some pointers for parents when it comes to children's water safety.

-1. A village mentality can be more of a hazard then a help
+1. A village mentality can be more of a hazard than a help

 Nobody apart from Krista-Lynn noticed the little boy's fall into the water despite the swarms of people – including the boy's mother – nearby.
 A village mentality that allows people to think everyone's watching everyone else can actually mean nobody is effectively being watched, or that someone is bound to fall through the cracks.

 2. The briefest of distractions can lead to tragedy